-Research and development (R&D) is the core of pharmaceutical and medical product companies, as innovation is the most important growth driver within the sector.
+Research and development (R&D) activities are at the core of pharmaceutical and medical product companies, as innovation is the most important growth driver within the sector.
 After a drug is discovered, companies need to undertake both pre-clinical tests on animals as well as clinical tests on humans (healthy volunteers) before seeking registration and marketing approval from healthcare authorities.

-Pre-clinical trials: these trials are conducted on animals so as to determine the suitability of the new medical compound to become a drug and their safety for continued testing on humans.
+Pre-clinical trials: these trials are conducted on animals, usually small mammals such as mice, rabbits, monkeys etc to determine the suitability of the new medical compound to become a drug and their safety for continued testing on humans.
 During this phase, the potential toxicity as well as the effectiveness of the new candidate drug is studied over an average period of two years.
-Although the actual effectiveness of animal tests is highly debated, no strict regulation banning the use of animals in pharmaceutical testing generally exists, and most of those currently in place in the medical field fail to provide sufficient protection to the animals.
-Therefore, pharmaceutical and medical product companies should commit to the three Rs (reduction, refinement, replacement) which entail the minimisation of experiments on animals whenever substitute tests are possible, the avoidance of animal suffering and a commitment towards finding alternatives to animal testing.
+Although the actual effectiveness of animal testing is highly debated, no strict regulation banning the use of animals in pharmaceutical testing generally exists, and most of those currently in place in the medical field fail to provide sufficient protection to the animals.
+Therefore, pharmaceutical and medical product companies should commit to the three Rs (reduction, refinement, replacement) which entail the minimization of experiments on animals whenever substitute tests are possible, the avoidance of animal suffering and a commitment towards finding alternatives to animal testing.
+Companies are also expected to develop alternatives to animal testing using in vitro methods or advanced computer-modeling techniques.

 Clinical trials: once approved for safe testing on humans, new drug applications can pass through up to four clinical trials to determine safety and efficacy of treatment for the specific medical conditions that the drug is targeting.
-While no globally-unified standard exists yet around good practices in clinical trials, the WHO has published the Good Clinical Research Practice (GCP) guidelines in 2002 in order to identify and promote best-practice.
-Key aspects of the GCP guidelines include: the identification of a trial protocol that includes national regulations, the development of written standard operating procedures, as well as monitoring and auditing procedures, both from the sponsoring company (drug developer) and the contract manufacturing organisations (CMOs).
+While no globally unified standard exists yet around good practices in clinical trials, the WHO has published the Good Clinical Research Practice (GCP) guidelines in 2002 in order to identify and promote best-practice.
+Key aspects of the GCP guidelines include: the identification of a trial protocol that includes national regulations, the development of written standard operating procedures, as well as monitoring and auditing procedures, both from the sponsoring company (drug developer) and the contract manufacturing organizations (CMOs).
 Selection of trial sites and experienced and qualified investigators is also of utmost importance, alongside the review of all studies by an independent ethics committee.
-Clinical studies have in the past been the cause of controversies surrounding the enrolment of subjects into the study.
-This is why obtaining written informed consent has become a best-practice standard.
+Clinical studies have in the past been the cause of controversies surrounding the enrolment of subjects into the trial.
+Therefore, obtaining written informed consent has become a best-practice standard.
 Clinical trials should also be conducted according to basic ethical principles, which have their origin in the Declaration of Helsinki, and impact the responsibility of each party in the process.

-Transparency in clinical trials is not a requirement, but increasingly regarded as a best-practice in the industry: companies wishing to market a new drug application (NDA) for a specific use in humans need to undertake a series of safety tests: both pre-clinical (on animals) and, if these are successful, clinical trials on humans.
-Although the medical authorities have access to the full results of clinical trials when deciding on the approval of a drug, public disclosure of clinical trial results is generally not mandatory.
+Transparency on clinical trials is not a requirement, but more and more regarded as a best-practice in the industry: companies wishing to market a new drug application (NDA) for a specific use in humans need to undertake a series of safety tests: both pre-clinical (on animals) and, if these are successful, clinical trials on humans.
+Although the medical authorities have access to the full results of clinical trials when deciding the approval of a drug, public disclosure of clinical trial results is generally not mandatory.
 Although a few initiatives and public databases exist (such as clinicaltrials.gov), disclosure around results, especially when these are negative, is still poor (around 20% of registered trials report the results).
-Such a lack of public information magnifies product liability risk (i.e. risk related to side effect minimisation) and also reduces the amount of information available to the scientific community, thus contributing to increasing overall healthcare research costs.
+Such a lack of public information magnifies product liability risk (i.e. risk related to side effect minimization) and also reduces the amount of information available to the scientific community, thus contributing to increasing overall healthcare research costs.